vamsi-karnam/rdash/README.md

 If you use this software in any of your works, please cite:
 > Karnam, S. V. (2025). *R'DASH: An Open Robot Information Telemetry Transport and Visualization Framework.*

-For contact, collaborations, bug reports, or custom feature development, reach out via saivamsi.karnam@gmail.com.
+For contact, collaborations, bug reports, or business, reach out via saivamsi.karnam@gmail.com.

 Author Social: [LinkedIn](https://www.linkedin.com/in/saivamsikarnam/)

 ## Acknowledgments